linkux-it/vimgalaxy/README.md

 [colour-schemes] | Colour schemes for a variety of editors created by Dayle Rees.
 [dracula] | A dark theme for Vim
-[nordisk] | A calm, fairly low contrast, dark color scheme [vim-monokai] | Monokai color scheme for Vim converted from Textmate theme [onedark.vim] | A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals [Spacegray.vim] | Spacegray is a colorscheme for Vim loosely modeled after the spacegray theme for Xcode.
+[nordisk] | A calm, fairly low contrast, dark color scheme [iceberg] | Iceberg is a dark blue color scheme for Vim.
+It brings a cool-headed perspective for your happy coding!
+[vim-monokai] | Monokai color scheme for Vim converted from Textmate theme [onedark.vim] | A dark Vim/Neovim color scheme for the GUI and 16/256/true-color terminals [Spacegray.vim] | Spacegray is a colorscheme for Vim loosely modeled after the spacegray theme for Xcode.